Best English-Speaking Hospitals and Clinics in Tokyo [2024]

 The name Hiroo International Clinic can be confusing because it gives the impression that it is in the Hiroo area.
 However, this clinic is located in Minami-Azabu of the Minato ward of Tokyo.
 On the other hand, the word “international” correctly describes the clinic.

-Hiroo International Clinic mainly serves foreigners living in Japan or visiting in Japan.
-Apart from English-speaking doctors, they do have other staff like nurses and reception staff who speak English.
+Hiroo International Clinic mainly serves foreigners living in or visiting Japan.
+In addition to English-speaking doctors, other staff members, such as nurses and reception staff, speak English.

-The normal practice of this clinic is to accept patients with prior appointments only; however, in emergency cases, they try to accommodate outpatients without appointments.
-You can also request a visit during off-hours and on Sundays in medical emergencies.
+This clinic normally accepts patients with prior appointments; however, in emergencies, they try to accommodate outpatients without appointments.
+In medical emergencies, you can also request a visit during off-hours and on Sundays.

-To better serve only English-speaking patients, they also have an in-house pharmacy, which saves you the trouble of struggling with the language at a normal Japanese pharmacy.
+They also have an in-house pharmacy to serve only English-speaking patients better, which saves you the trouble of struggling with the language at a normal Japanese pharmacy.

 Hiroo International Clinic is well equipped with X-ray & digital imagining equipment and a laboratory for various medical tests like blood, urine, and infectious diseases, including HIV, cervical cancer, etc.

-As many patients are foreigners visiting Japan and do not have Japanese health insurance, this clinic helps to complete the documentation required for your international medical insurance without any extra cost.
+As many patients are foreigners visiting Japan and do not have Japanese health insurance, this clinic helps you complete the documentation required for your international medical insurance without any extra cost.

 Kijima Pediatric & Otorhinolaryngology Clinic, Shibuya-ku

-Located in Tomigaya of the Shibuya ward to Tokyo, Kijima Pediatric & Otorhinolaryngology Clinic is also known as Kijima E.N.T. & Pediatric Clinic.
-It is another English-speaking clinic in Tokyo for medical consultations, checkups, and treatments for pediatrics and ENT (Ear, nose, and throat) related diseases.
+Located in Tomigaya of the Shibuya ward in Tokyo, Kijima Pediatric & Otorhinolaryngology Clinic is also known as Kijima E.N.T. & Pediatric Clinic.
+It is another English-speaking clinic in Tokyo that offers medical consultations, checkups, and treatments for pediatric and ENT (Ear, nose, and throat) diseases.

 Under pediatric internal medicines, apart from general pediatric diseases, Kijima E.N.T. & Pediatric Clinic treats infectious diseases, allergies, etc.